humberto-ortiz/megaprobe-lab/content/angel.md

 ## Spring 2019

+### Week 9:(18/03/19)-(22/03/19)
+- With escamron protocol and diffhash both executed to completion next we need to verify if diffhash actually found the differentially expressed sequences or not.
+- We will do reciprocal best blast hit on the data and well use a tool called 'dammit' https://github.com/dib-lab/dammit to do the it.
+- Dammit installation as specified by https://eel-pond.readthedocs.io/en/latest/5-annotating.html requires packages that are incompatible with each other through conda.
+- Installing through bioconda.
+Boquerons DNS is increasing enviroment solving for conda by a factor of several hours.
+Bioconda also takes significantly more than the average conda package channel.
+Got home and conda hasnt finished solving the enviroment.
+Friday morning, no lab meeting since its a day off.
+Conda hasn't finished, starting to losing hope.
+- Moved to hulk at 9:00 AM Friday, installation finished by 1:00 PM same day.
+Screw bioconda.
+- Next weeks goal is to do the comparison or atleast start it.

 ### Week 9:(11/03/19)-(15/03/19)
 - Since Trinity doesnt want to play ball I'll try getting diff hash working in boqueron.
 - Compiling R is a pain.